 - Describe assessment and considerations for vascular access device selection.
 Identify the categories of devices available for vascular access.

-- Registered Clinicians in good standing with their college, including RNs, RPNs, Physician Assistants, and other health professionals working in home care, long term care, and acute care who provides vascular access and infusion therapy; OR
+- Registered Clinicians in Canada in good standing with their college, including RNs, RPNs, LPNs, Physician Assistants, and other health professionals working in home care, long term care, and acute care who provides vascular access and infusion therapy; OR